Step-by-Step Avstar CSV to JSON Conversion

 ) -> Generator[AvstarSpotRecord, None, None]:

-"""Yields validated Pydantic models; logs failures to quarantine JSON."""
+"""Yield validated models; append failures to a JSON Lines quarantine file."""

 with open(quarantine_path, "a", encoding="utf-8") as qf: